fmalina/revisions-blocl/activism/debtgeneration.md

 captured by the same old ideology.
 They all…believe ‘the market’ is going to save us.
 No other solutions have even been allowed into the debate.

-We shouldn’t waste time arguing over which party is most to blame.
+We shouldn't waste time arguing over which party is most to blame.
 All the parties and the economists and the City boys all agreed, and they still do.
 In their minds the banks have to be bailed out and their losses made ours.
 We were taken to war without discussion and on false pretences; the same has happened